The Guianas: European colonisation

-The Dutch appointed a new commandeur of the Guiana settlements in 1742.
+The Dutch appointed a new governor of the Guiana settlements in 1742.
 In this year, Laurens Storm van 's Gravesande took over the region.
 He held the position for three decades, coordinating the development and expansion of the Dutch colonies from his plantation Soesdyke in Demerara.
 Gravesande’s tenure brought significant change to the colonies, though his policy was in many ways an extension of his predecessor, Hermanus Gelskerke.
 Commandeur Gelskerke had begun pressing for change from a trading focus to one of cultivation, especially of sugar.
 The area east of the existing Essequibo colony, known as Demerara, was relatively isolated and encompassed the trading areas of just a few indigenous tribes, thus it contained only two trading outposts during Gelskerke’s term of office.
 Demerara, though, showed great potential as a sugar-cultivating area, so the commandeur began shifting focus toward the development of the region, signifying his intentions by transferring the administrative center of the colony from Fort Kijkoveral to Flag Island, on the mouth of the Essequibo River, further east and closer to Demerara.
 These operations were carried out by Gravesande, acting as the Secretary of the Company under Gelskerke.
 Upon Gelskerke’s death, Gravesande continued the policy of Demerara expansion and the move to sugar cultivation.

 Conflict among the British, Dutch, and French continued throughout the seventeenth century.
-The Treaty of Breda sealed peace between the English and the Dutch.
+The Treaty of Breda (1667) sealed peace between the English and the Dutch.
 The treaty allowed the Dutch to retain control over the valuable sugar plantations and factories on the coast of Suriname which had been secured by Abraham Crijnssen earlier in 1667.

 All the colonies along the Guiana coast were converted to profitable sugar plantations during the seventeenth and eighteenth centuries.
 War continued off and on among the three principal powers in the Guianas (the Netherlands, France, and Britain) until a final peace was signed in 1814 (the Convention of London), heavily favouring the British.
 By this time France had sold off most of its North American territory in the Louisiana Purchase and had lost all but Guadeloupe, Martinique, and French Guiana in the Caribbean region.
 The Dutch lost Berbice, Essequibo, and Demerara; these colonies were consolidated under a central British administration and would be known after 1831 as British Guiana.
 The Dutch retained Suriname.

-After 1814, the Guianas came to be recognized individually as British Guiana, French Guiana, and Dutch Guiana.
+After 1814, the Guianas came to be recognised individually as British Guiana, French Guiana, and Dutch Guiana.